JonKing93/DASH/Tutorials/ensembleMetadata/sizes.md

 ```matlab
 [nState, nEns] = ensMeta.sizes;
 ```
 where nState is the number of elements down the state vector, and nEns is the number of ensemble members across the ensemble.
 Continuing the example, say the "T" variable has 1000 elements, the "Tmean" variable has 1 element, and the "P" variable has 1000 elements.
 Let's also say there are 75 ensemble members in my ensemble.
-In this case, nState will equal 2001 and nEns will equal 75.
+In this case, `nState = 2001` and `nEns = 75`.

 ### Variable Sizes
 You can also use the "sizes" command to return the size of a particular variable.
 Here, the syntax is: